Native vs. Non-Native

 According to the University of Michigan herbarium records, native Phragmites has been documented in 30 out of the 83 Michigan counties.
 Many of these records are decades old, so its current extent is less well understood.
 Through a brief and informal survey of land managers and some on-the-ground scouting, USGS and partners have identified five additional patches in southeast Michigan.
 Our search was in no way comprehensive, but our findings indicate that native Phragmites is much more common than we had initially anticipated.
 At some of these sites, non-native Phragmites was also present and, in some cases, growing right alongside the native haplotype.
 These findings raise some very interesting scientific questions, but also heighten the concern of accidental treatment of native Phragmites when targeting non-native Phragmites.

 The chart to the right provides a brief overview of characteristics to look for when distinguishing between native and non-native Phragmites.
-Source: Michigan Department of Natural Resources Best Practices for Phragmites Management guide.
-Click on the image to enlarge.
+Source: Michigan Sea Grant.
+See a list of Additional Resources, below.

 Tips on distinguishing between native and non-native Phragmites